 Deep fishers can unite at this southern ocean town that’s surrounded by bright blue waves, plenty of snapper or mackerel fish to catch, as well as fabulous scuba diving opportunities that’ll allow you the chance to befriend spiny lobsters, sea fans, and colorful groups of tropical fish.

 21. Las Vegas

 Though your instincts may tell you to head south for spring break, don't ever forget about Las Vegas.
 It's cheap and super easy to get a room with a water view at this destination.
 Plus, the gaming and casino scenes can keep anyone occupied for hours and hours upon end.

 Spring breakers can enjoy the action-filled boardwalk, which offers live music shows, pools, and spas.
 And if utter craziness is not your thing, be sure to check out take a stroll through the Pier Shops at Caesars (an underwater-themed indoor high end shopping center) or take a ride on the massive Ferris wheel.

 Hot jazz, unforgettable cuisine, and trendy clubs are all around this great getaway city that helps easily combine warm spring weather with just enough elbow room for some crazy wildness as well.
 Bonus feature?
-There are cobblestone streets, ivy-covered townhouses, and Creole cottages within the French Quarter that make for a backdrop like no other.
+There are cobblestone streets, ivy-covered townhouses, and Creole cottages within the Las Vegas that make for a backdrop like no other.
 Be sure to load up on beignets at Café Du Monde and explore the city's unique music scene with a free self-guided audio tour courtesy of the New Orleans Jazz Historical Park—and don’t forget to catch the annual French Quarter Festival in April.